HaakonME/moodle-booktool_importepub/README.md

 3. Select the Lucimoo ZIP package you want to install.

-4. Check the "Acknowledgement" box.
+4. Check the "Acknowledgement" box, if present.

-5. Click on the "Install add-on from the ZIP file" button.
+5. Click on the "Install plugin from the ZIP file" button.

-6. Click on the "Install add-on!" button.
+6. Click on the "Install plugin!" button.

 7. Repeat 1-6 with the other Lucimoo ZIP package if you want to install both the import and the export plugins.